matter-product-studio/rails-boilerplate/README.md

 - Google Analytics: Set the UA variable in the .env file
 - [Enable newrelic on heroku](https://elements.heroku.com/addons/newrelic); setup a synthetic monitor for uptime (keeps the heroku app from going to sleep, and is good to know if your site is down)
+- Setup up time pinger with some service for heroku